When it comes to the increasingly torturous process known as the Brexit negotiations, it seems like there’s a new development every day.

 The most common direct taxes are income tax and corporation tax.
 Generally, member states set their own rates so they differ widely across the EU.

-The Irish government was recently forced to accept (against its will) a payment of tax of €13bn from not charging Apple what the EU deems as legal level of corporation tax.
-The EU said this amounted to unlawful state aid – the case ended up in the European Courts.
+The Irish government was recently forced to accept (against its will) a payment of tax of €13bn from Apple after charging what the EU deems as an illegal level of corporation tax.
+The EU said this amounted to unlawful state aid and the case ended up in the European Courts.
 The Irish government didn’t want Apple to pay the tax as it was more concerned with keeping its low-tax cost system that had successfully attracted many non-EU businesses to settle there.

 Many people have suggested that the UK could reduce its own direct tax rates to provide a more appealing business environment.
-How likely this is because of the sometimes-on, sometimes-off policy of austerity is unclear particularly at a time when the EU is also talking about ways to tackle tax avoidance by big technology firms like Apple.
+How well this would sit with the sometimes-on, sometimes-off policy of austerity is unclear particularly at a time when the EU is also talking about ways to tackle tax avoidance by big technology firms like Apple.

 Under new proposals from the European Commission, companies like Google, Apple, Facebook and Amazon face paying a tax on turnover for the online services they provide.
 These companies have been basing their European operations in Ireland and Luxembourg because of their lower rates of corporation tax.
-The EU complains that countries offering very low corporation tax rates put others at a disadvantage – after all, if you were a multinational, would you incorporate in Luxembourg with a 9.5% corporation tax rate or another EU member state whose average corporation tax level is 23.3% if borders were no barrier to trade?
+The EU complains that countries offering very low corporation tax rates put others at a disadvantage – after all, if you were a multinational, would you incorporate in Luxembourg with an effective rate of less than 10% (per the EU commission’s own figures) or another EU member state with a rate over 20%?

 If you are concerned with how Brexit will affect you and your business, please do get in touch.
 Call us today on 020 8652 2450 or email firstname.lastname@example.org.